 - 1lb/450g firm white fish eg haddock, cod, pollock

 - Warm a small skillet/frying pan over a medium heat and toast the whole spices (coriander, cumin and mustard seeds) for a couple minutes until fragrant.
 The mustard seeds may start to pop which is a sign to stop.

 - Roughly chop the garlic and ginger and crush with the salt to a relatively smooth paste.
 Add the toasted spices and crush.
 Add the remaining powdered spices and mix to a relatively smooth paste.

 - Finely dice the chilis and onion.
-Warm the oil in a medium-large skillet or other shallow pan.
+Warm the oil in a medium-large skillet or other shallow pan over a medium heat.

 - Cook the onion in the oil for a few minutes until it has softened.
 Add the spice paste and stir through.
 Cook for a minute or two then add the tomato and chili and let the liquid almost disappear (a minute).

 - Cut the fish into large bite-sized chunks.

 - Add the tamarind and coconut milk to the pan, mix through. then put the fish chunks in and cook until cooked through, a couple mins.